 In Sousse, Tunisia a single gunman linked to IS shot tourists on the beach and in two hotels.
 33 people died and 39 were injured.

 Two suicide bombers with links to IS caused explosions in Beirut, Lebanon resulting in 43 deaths and 240 injured.

 A number of extremists linked to IS made a number of attacks across the city of Paris, France.
 130 people were killed and 370 injured.

-A number of explosions occured outside the Stade de France killing 1 person.
+A number of explosions occurred outside the Stade de France killing 1 person.
 A security guard had prevented the bomber from entering the Stadium

 Shootings took place in the rue Bichat, the rud de la Fontaine au Roi, the Rue de Charonne and the boulevard Voltaire.